hmrc/pension-scheme-return/README.md

 # pension-scheme-return

-Pension scheme return is the backend service fo pension scheme return which is a feature on manage your pension.
+Pension scheme return is the backend service for pension scheme return which is a feature on manage your pension.

 ### License